pfoo360/JobTracker/README.md

 Simple job tracking app made with Django framework.
-CRUD functionalities for job postings and CRUD functionalities for notes for each post.
+CRUD functionalities for job postings and CRUD functionalities for notes for each job post.

 <br/>
 <br/>